eric0708/TinyML_Walkthrough/README.md

 # TinyML Projects

 ## Overview
-Includes project implementations from the TinyML book by Pete Warden -Sine_Prediction - The
+Includes walkthroughs of project implementations from the TinyML book by Pete Warden
+- Sine_Prediction: The "Hello World" of TinyML